-Origin 2017 introduced "spreadsheet cell notation" for use in column-based calculations in the Set (Column) Values dialog box.
+Origin 2017 introduced "Spreadsheet Cell Notation" (SCN) for use in column-based calculations in the Set (Column) Values dialog box.
 Origin 2018 extended use of spreadsheet-like notations to cell formulas (cell-level calculations).

 Occasionally, users disable all or part of the cell formula functionality, either via the GUI or LabTalk command and forget that they have done so.
 Later, they attempt to make use of the cell formulas, then find that they do not work.

 Spreadsheet Cell Notation Must be Enabled in the Workbook